 All of the jurors come from different parts of Duval County and for at least the next week their home away from home will be the Duval County Courthouse.
-Once the jury is selected they will be sequestered, meaning they will be kept away from any media that could influence them while on the jury.

 The media has only been allowed to listen to audio of jury selection in a separate room.
 A hearing was held Tuesday afternoon to allow reasonable media access to the courtroom, and the judge said he would allow a video feed from a fixed monitor above the door of the courtroom.
 It will only show the judge, prosecutors and defense attorneys.